 Your doctor will monitor your PSA level once you are on hormone therapy.
 Because hormone therapy stops the growth of prostate cancer cells, your PSA usually falls when you start hormone therapy.
 This is how your doctor will measure your response to the treatment.

 Hormone therapy usually controls prostate cancer growth for many months or years.
 It is difficult for doctors to tell you how long it is expected to work for because it depends on a number of things such as how much cancer is present and the grade of your cancer.

 If your PSA goes up on a few occasions, it may be a sign that your hormone therapy is not keeping the cancer under control as well as it had been.
 The doctor will discuss with you other treatments that may be available after hormone therapy.

-You can download our booklet Understanding locally advanced and advanced prostate cancer.
+You can download our booklet Understanding advanced (metastatic) prostate cancer.
 Or if you prefer you can pick one up in your local Daffodil Centre if there is one in the hospital you are attending.